-We are advancing multiple preclinical programs, wholly owned and in collaboration with partners, utilizing our allogeneic platform for the treatment of immuno-oncology and autoimmune diseases.
-Our proprietary allogeneic cell engineering platform is designed to avoid both T cell- and natural killer ("NK") cell-mediated rejection, a key unsolved challenge with other investigational allogeneic approaches.
+We are advancing multiple programs, wholly owned and in collaboration with partners, utilizing our allogeneic platform for the treatment of immunooncology and autoimmune diseases.
+Our proprietary allogeneic cell engineering platform avoids both T cell- and natural killer ("NK") cell-mediated rejection in preclinical models, a key unsolved challenge with other investigational allogeneic approaches.
+Cell therapies engineered with our allogeneic platform, combined with edits to enhance cell function, offer a new approach to target both hematological and solid tumors.